Tagoloan, Misamis Oriental

-Tagoloan, officially the Municipality of Tagoloan (Lungsod sa Tagoloan; Bayan ng Tagoloan), is a 1st class municipality in the province of Misamis Oriental, Philippines.
+Tagoloan, officially the Municipality of Tagoloan (Lungsod sa Tagoloan; Bayan ng Tagoloan), is a municipality in the province of Misamis Oriental, Philippines.
 It is located to the east of Cagayan de Oro and located south-east of Macajalar Bay.
-According to the 2020 census, it has a population of 80,319 people.
+According to the 2024 census, it has a population of 80,424 people.

 History

+Tagoloan was among the five visitas established by the Recollect missionaries in Cagaiang (Cagayan de Oro's former name) in 1674.
+Through Act No. 951, issued by the Philippine Commission on October 21, 1903, which reduced the number of municipalities in the then-undivided Misamis from 24 to 10, the territories of Santa Ana and Agusan, excluding Barrio Gusa which became part of Cagayan, joined with Tagoloan.
+When Cagayan was converted into a city, renamed Cagayan de Oro, in 1950, barrios Agusan, Alae, and Bogo were transferred from this municipality.

 World War II

 Imperial Japanese forces of the Kawamura Detachment from Panay began landing on Cagayan de Misamis and Tagoloan on 3 May 1942.
 The town was liberated on 10 May 1945 after the Allied forces land on Cagayan de Misamis.

 Geography

 Tagoloan is about 19 km from the provincial capital, Cagayan de Oro.

 Tagoloan total land area of 7,938 hectares represents 2.24 percent of Misamis Oriental's total area of 354,770 hectares.
 Among the barangays, Sta Ana is the largest, comprising 37 percent of the municipality's land area.
 Barangays Rosario, which includes contested areas between Municipality of Tagoloan and Municipality of Malitbog, Bukidnon and Sta Cruz, occupy relatively bigger areas (11.2%) than the other nine barangays.

 The land area of Tagoloan is suitable for six major uses, which include protection forest, plantation forest, rice, tree and vine, pasture and cultivated crops.
 About 2,405 hectares or 30 percent of Tagoloan's total area are suitable for forest uses.
 Rice land is suitable for 2,199 hectares or about 28 percent, while the cultivation of annual crops are suited for 2,024 hectares or about 25 percent.

 Tagoloan River that is located beside Barangay Poblacion is the 13th largest river system in the Philippines.